If you’re going to work, build an awesome sandcastle

 The short answer: A passion to create something awesome.

-The enduring sandcastles shared an obvious commonality: They were apparent displays of deliberate effort and attention to detail.
+and attention to detail.
 They were transformations of sand to art – and most people had no desire to destroy them.
 In fact, people gladly changed the course of their beachfront strut to avoid spoiling the frail creations.
 Others stood by in admiration and signaled their friends to take a closer look.
 Clearly, they had earned the time, attention, and admiration of the beach community.

 With that said, these sandcastles, although impressive, were not textbook works of immaculate design.
 They were good, not perfect.
 But perfection was not the benchmark (when you think about it, it rarely is).
 Yet, these castles were still a recognizable work of awesomeness – and that’s what mattered.